shorebirdtech/docs/docs/faq.md

 Native community from [Microsoft](https://appcenter.ms) and [Expo](https://expo.dev), neither of which support Flutter.

+### What is the difference between a patch and a release?

+We use the term "release" to mean preparing a binary for the app stores.
+In order to later generate a patch Shorebird needs to know the exact binary that was shipped to the app stores.
+The `shorebird release` command is used to prepare a binary for the app stores which includes the Shorebird updater.

+We use the term "patch" to mean a binary that can be applied to a release to update it to a new version.
+The `shorebird patch` command is used to generate a patch from your new local code which is then diffed with the release binary to generate a patch which is then shipped to your users.

+We explain more of these terms in [Concepts](concepts.md).

 ### What is the roadmap?

 We try to keep: https://docs.shorebird.dev/status up to date with the status